Ukraine, US teams hold talks in Saudi Arabia, US envoy hopeful on ending war

 However, Witkoff on Sunday played down concerns among Washington's European NATO allies that Putin might be emboldened by any peace deal in Ukraine to invade other neighbours.

 "I just don't see that he wants to take all of Europe.
-This is a much different situation than it was in World War Two," Witkoff said.
+This is a much different situation than it was in World War II," Witkoff said.